zero2one/drupal-skeleton/README.md

 # drupal-skeleton
-Drupal Skeleton has been renamed and moved to a new location : https://github.com/druleton/druleton
+Drupal Skeleton has been renamed to **druleton** and moved to a new location : https://github.com/druleton/druleton